 Mounted Cavalrymen

-This Parthenon frieze panel (447–438 BC) shows Athenian horsemen riding in tight formation, their overlapping bodies conveying speed and coordinated movement.
-The riders wear light tunics and short cloaks rather than military armor, reflecting the citizen-cavalry’s civic function.
-Their powerful horses add a sense of momentum and controlled force.
-They are part of the Panathenaic procession, where mounted citizens displayed horsemanship as an expression of collective devotion to Athena.
+This Parthenon frieze panel (447–438 BC) shows Athenian horsemen riding in formation, their overlapping bodies conveying speed and movement.
+The riders wear tunics and cloaks rather than armor, reflecting the citizen-cavalry’s civic function.
+Their horses add momentum and force.
+They are part of the Panathenaic procession, where mounted citizens displayed horsemanship as devotion to Athena.